Andrew Rodwell: 'A great British eccentric'

 Archant

-Couldn't get the accessories he needed, so started making them himself.
-Big supporter of young workers, too
+When he couldn't get the accessories he needed this businessman made is own and started an empire in Suffolk.

-Andrew Rodwell was frustrated.
-Back in 1986, the range of lawn-care attachments that fitted his garden tractor was sadly lacking.
+Back in 1986, the range of lawn-care attachments that fitted Andrew Rodwell's garden tractor was sadly lacking.
 He could have shrugged and given up, but he wasn't one to duck a challenge.
 So Andrew began designing and manufacturing the accessories he wanted - and then started selling them to friends in the same predicament.

 In such fashion, what with necessity being the mother of invention, SCH (Supplies) Ltd was born.
 Its inventive founder was its managing director.